As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Yellow, amber, and high-quality barite crystals are also found in Meade County, in the banks and gravels of Elk Creek.
 Golden barite crystals can be found in Rapid City, in the area washes and draws east of Wall.

-When it comes to calcite crystals, among the largest specimens can be found in Rattlesnake Butte.
+Regarding calcite crystals, among the largest specimens can be found in Rattlesnake Butte.
 Calcite crystals are also present in the regional wide gravels of Elk Creek, north of Wasta.
 You can also find cone-in-cone calcite specimens in Oelrichs, in the area surfaces to the south or east.

 Facts About Fossils in South Dakota